History + Traditions

 Eighth Grade Work Week

 As the culmination of our community service program, our eighth graders participate in an extended community service activity either internationally, nationally, or locally.
 Eighth grade students participate in a week long, service-oriented trip, usually in April.
-In the past, a portion of the class has traveled to the Dominican Republic, where they work at an orphanage; other students have traveled to Navajo Nation, where they worked on community projects on the reservation.
+A portion of the class travels to the Dominican Republic, where they work at an orphanage; other students travel to Washington, DC, where they work on community projects with the homeless.

 Upper School Retreat